TheBerg974/Pong-Game/README.md

 # Brick-Breaker-Game
-A basic Brick Breaker Game in JavaScript Using HTML Canvas
+A basic Brick Breaker Game in JavaScript using HTML Canvas